-Theorists have been attempting to explain the principles of dramatic construction for as long as dramatists have been producing plays, and have also been applying their ideas to cinema for about as long as the business of filmmaking has been in existence.
-There is good reason for this emphasis on storytelling.
-As master director Akira Kurosawa once explained, “With a good script a good director can produce a masterpiece; with the same script a mediocre director can make a passable film.
+Theorists have been explaining the principles of dramatic construction (and, by so doing, making sweeping generalisations) for many hundreds of years.
+They have also been applying their ideas to cinema for about as long as the business of filmmaking has been in existence.
+There’s good reason for this emphasis on storytelling.
+As master director Akira Kurosawa explained in his autobiography, “With a good script a good director can produce a masterpiece; with the same script a mediocre director can make a passable film.
 But with a bad script even a good director can’t possibly make a good film.”

-Several books on the subject of dramatic construction were of particular interest to Mackendrick, texts he urged his students in the film school of the California Institute of the Arts to read.
+Several books on the subject of classical dramatic construction were of particular interest to Mackendrick, texts he urged his students in the film school of the California Institute of the Arts, where he taught for nearly a quarter century, to read.
 Representing not just the antedecdents to Mackendrick’s own ideas, as articulated in his book On Film-Making: An Introduction to the Craft of the Director, they are vital to our understanding of how cinematic stories are told.
 In chronological order:

 Aristotle’s Poetics (c.
 335 BC)